Finding Your Way (2012)

 Art is often about adapting.
 Rather than go to the quarry and order a stone the size of the material I proposed for the totem, which would take more time away from my task, I decided to use blocks that were onsite.
 That required changes to the design as I didn’t want the splices to be in the middle of a figure.

 I started with the bottom block and worked my way up.

 Some people think that art is all fun and games, one of my friends told me that artists shouldn’t be paid for doing public art because it’s so much fun and a waste of public funds.
-A few weeks later he sent me a photo of a sculpture that he thought was fantastic.
+A few weeks later he sent me a photo of a sculpture that he thought was fantastic, I couldn’t resist asking him if he thought the artist should have done it for free.
 Here is some of the fun stuff, try it for a month or so.
 Satisfying yes, fun…..not.